seruva19/mecchi/README.md

 ## Status

-But for now, it's just a POC and not yet production-ready or close to being a mature product 🙄
+But for now, it's <b>WIP POC</b> and not yet production-ready or close to being a mature product 🙄

 ## Credits